AammarTufail/Biol217-2024/Tutorial_Day5.md

 ## Questions

 * **How many species do you have in the dataset?**
 * **Try to dereplicate again at 90% identity then at 80%identity.
-In you own words, explain the differences between the different %identities.**
+In your own words, explain the differences between the different %identities.**

 > INSERT\
 > YOUR\